YipuZhao/gf_orb_slam2/README.md

-# Ubuntu 20.04 + ROS noetic (WIP)
+# Ubuntu 20.04 + ROS noetic

 ## Build &  Run

-*@NOTE Feel free to follow the building stpes in Ubuntu16.04 in next section below if you have a lower version.*
+*@NOTE Feel free to follow the building stpes of Ubuntu16.04 below if you have a lower version.*

 Create a **new** `ros workspace`, e.g. `catkin_ws`, clone `gf_orb_slam2`